CyberForgeEx/PowerBash/README.md

 - `Protect-PDF`: Encrypts a PDF file with a password using qpdf.
 - `Get-FileHashValue`: Calculates the SHA256 hash of a file.
 - `Get-IPInfo`: Queries ip-api.com for IP geolocation data.
 - `Get-NetworkStats`: Retrives the connected network info.
+- `Backup-Files`: Back up the files and save it in a secure place.

 ## Notes
 - The script uses `Get-CimInstance` for system health and disk space checks, which is more reliable than older PS cmdlets.